The Clay Cole Show

-The Clay Cole Show (1959–1967) was a rock music television show based in New York City, hosted by Clay Cole.
+The Clay Cole Show is an American rock music television show based in New York City, hosted by Clay Cole from 1959 to 1967.

 History

 First broadcast on WNTA-TV (now WNET) in September 1959 as Rate the Records, within two months the format was changed, and an hour-long Saturday-night show was added.
 In the summer months, the show was expanded to an hour, six nights a week, live from New Jersey's Palisades Amusement Park, where Chubby Checker first performed and danced "The Twist".
-When WNTA-TV was sold in 1963 the show moved to WPIX-TV, where for five years it was successful, thanks to first-time guest appearances of The Rolling Stones (on a program with one other guest act--The Beatles), Neil Diamond, Dionne Warwick, Simon & Garfunkel, Richie Havens, Tony Orlando, Blood, Sweat & Tears and The Rascals.
+In 1963, the show moved to WPIX-TV, where for five years it was successful, thanks to first-time guest appearances of the Rolling Stones (on a program with one other guest act – the Beatles), Neil Diamond, Dionne Warwick, Simon & Garfunkel, Richie Havens, Tony Orlando, Blood, Sweat & Tears and the Rascals.
+On the WPIX version's first few months, it was titled Clay Cole at the Moon Bowl and was taped at the Bronx-based amusement park Freedomland U.S.A.
+For the first WPIX edition, his guests were Lionel Hampton, Bobby Darin, and Joey Dee and the Starlighters.

 In 1965 the show was renamed Clay Cole's Discotek.
 Clay produced a full hour with just one guest, Tony Bennett.
 Clay's all-star, ten-day Christmas Show in 1960 at the Brooklyn Paramount Theater holds the all-time box-office record for that theater.

 Cole was the first to introduce stand-up comics such as Richard Pryor, George Carlin and Fannie Flagg to a teen audience.
 He was the first to produce a full hour of all-black performers, his historic Salute to Motown.
 Unlike other teen music show hosts, Cole danced to the music he played on his shows; he was also unafraid to book lesser-known performers.

-In 1968, at the height of his show's popularity, Cole left the show, unhappy with the shift in pop music to psychedelic acid rock and heavy metal.
+In December 1967, at the height of his show's popularity, Cole left the show and moved to then-NBC-owned-and-operated station WKYC in Cleveland.
+He was reportedly unhappy with the shift in pop music to psychedelic acid rock and heavy metal.
+The final edition of his program in New York aired on December 16, 1967.
+He hosted the first half hour, featuring live guests Paul Anka and Bobby Vee and a film performance from the Beatles.
+In the second half hour, he introduced the host that replaced him on WPIX: Canadian singer Peter Martin.

 His memoir of the early years of rock and roll and live television, Sh-Boom!
 The Explosion of Rock 'n' Roll (1953-1968) has been published by Morgan James.
 Cole died on December 18, 2010.